ronin-rb/ronin/README.txt

 == DESCRIPTION:

-Ronin is a ruby development environment geared towards information security and data exploration tasks.
+Ronin is a ruby development environment designed for information security and data exploration tasks.
 Ronin allows for the rapid development and distribution of code over most Source-Code-Management system.